ptrcao/01-HTML-Git-CSS-02-Challenge/README.md

   c.
 Consolidated `.benefit-lead img, .benefit-brand img, .benefit-cost img` as they share the exact same styling

   d.
-Consolidated `.search-engine-optimization, .online-reputation-management, .social-media-marketing img` as they share the exact same styling
+Consolidated `.search-engine-optimization, .online-reputation-management, .social-media-marketing` as they share the exact same styling

   e.
 Consolidated `.search-engine-optimization img, .online-reputation-management img, .social-media-marketing img` as they share the exact same styling